Start with the direct answer.

 Prefer to talk it through?

-If your SoA feels inherited or overgrown, compare notes.
+If your SoA feels inherited or overgrown, talk to AI-27001.

 A lot of SoAs look finished until someone asks for the current evidence and rationale behind them.
-If you are cleaning one up, I’m happy to compare notes.
+If you are cleaning one up, our team can talk through the next step.